Working at a Health Tech Startup: How Does It Differ from Outsourcing?

 - Restaurant POS (SQLite, Bluetooth printers)

-- Social apps (real-time chat, media handling)
+- Social apps (realtime chat, media handling)

-- E-commerce (payment integration, push notifications)
+- Ecommerce (payment integration, push notifications)

 Product Company

-At Jio Health, I've spent 5+ years going deep:
+At Jio Health I've spent 5+ years going deep:

-- HealthKit — integration — syncing health data with clinical systems
+- HealthKit: integration: syncing health data with clinical systems

-- gRPC — for high-performance service communication
+- gRPC: for service communication

 Code Quality and Technical Debt